scientific-python/specs/meta-spec-0002.md

 ### ✓ **developed in the open by their communities**

-SPE packages are developed by their communities.
+Scientific Python Ecosystem packages are developed by their communities.
 Development takes place in an online forum, and communications are public.
 The developers of the project do not all reside at a single institution.